rodekruis/rumor-tracker-uganda-covid/README.md

 # rumor-tracker-uganda-covid
-Group rumors about COVID in topics
+Scripts to group rumors about COVID-19 into topics.

-Built to support Uganda Red Cross Society (URCS) during COVID response.
+Built to support Uganda Red Cross Society (URCS) during COVID-19 response.

 ## Introduction
 Rumors and fake news on COVID are being collected by volunteers of URCS around the country.
 This repo contains the code to build & run a model which: